mondele/btt-writer-docs/docs/tSettings.rst

 *	**Translation Guidelines** - read this document to learn about the guidelines that can help the translator clearly, accurately and naturally translate the text.

-*  **Software Licenses** - this file contains all the licenses for the various softwares that are used to create the translationStudio program.
+*  **Software Licenses** - this file contains all the licenses for the various softwares that are used to create the BTT Writer program.

 *  **Attribution** - read this document to learn about the restrictions of using the derivative works and name branding.